eps0003/dido/README.md

 ### Flatten

-Flatten a multi-dimensional array by one level.
+Flattens a multi-dimensional array by one level.
 For example, a three-dimensional array will flatten to two dimensions.

 ```ts
 const middleware = new Flatten();